-S udan's economic freedom score is 33.9, making its economy the 173rd freest in the 2024 Index of Economic Freedom.
-Its rating has increased by 2.4 points from last year, and Sudan is ranked 47th out of 47 countries in the Sub-Saharan Africa region.
+S udan's economic freedom score is 35.3, making its economy the 172nd freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 1.4 points from last year, and Sudan is ranked 46th out of 47 countries in the Sub-Saharan Africa region.
 The country's economic freedom score is lower than the world and regional averages.
-Sudan's economy is considered "repressed" according to the 2024 Index.
+Sudan's economy is considered "repressed" according to the 2025 Index.

 The large informal economy has been an important source of employment.
 Outside of the hydrocarbon sector, economic development is limited by the region's ongoing political instability.
-Attempts to develop and diversify the economy are constrained by a lack of institutional capacity.
+A lack of institutional capacity constrains efforts to develop and diversify the Sudanese economy.
 Rampant corruption and insufficient respect for private property rights are serious impediments to long-term private-sector development.
 Oil has driven much of Sudan's GDP growth.
 Approximately half of the population is at or below the poverty line and dependent on subsistence agriculture.